Legedith/jott/content/skills/speak.md

 **Continued in Chunk 2...**

-## Notes on Presentation Techniques: Avoiding Common Mistakes and Engaging Your Audience
+## Avoiding Common Mistakes and Engaging Your Audience

 ### Chunk 2:  Avoiding Common Presentation Crimes